top of page

 • Supports your bladder, bowel, and (if you’re female) your uterus

-• Works with your core, diaphragm and glutes to stabilise your spine
+• Works with your core, diaphragm, and glutes to stabilize your spine

 • Plays a role in sexual function